FAQ

 Can my ICD be replaced with a device from a different company?

-Each ICD manufacturer may have proprietary components and unique patented therapies, resulting in many variations among their devices.
-There may be differences in features such as battery longevity, size and shape, available therapies, and remote monitoring services.
-Your doctor will decide/recommend what’s right for you.
+It is possible, but there are considerations to be aware of.
+Each ICD manufacturer uses proprietary components and may have unique patented therapies, resulting in differences in features such as battery longevity, size and shape, available therapies, and remote monitoring services.
+Switching manufacturer at replacement is not always straightforward if existing leads are to be retained.

 What does a shock from the ICD feel like?